synereo/blog.synereo.com/_posts/2015-12-13-Synereo-Update-09.12-Scribed.markdown

 Greg spoke with TCS, a large software services supplier (TATA) in India who is looking to implement blockchain services for their merchants.

 #### Regulation on high level
-Greg discussed smart contracts and securities with a panel of Australian regulators and legal experts.
+Greg discussed smart contracts and securities with a panel of Australian regulators and legal expertsm including [*Lawrence Lessig*](https://en.wikipedia.org/wiki/Lawrence_Lessig).
 He explained some differences between contracts in the legal world, vs smart contracts capable of autonomous agency.

 #### Concerns about Proof of Stake
 Greg has been working with Ethereum on Casper, a 'proof of stake' protocol that could replace the expensive 'proof of work' system for verifying transactions on the blockchain.
 He is concerned that Casper might enable an attack against a transaction by pricing it out of the scheduling queue.